Shuggaloaf/NPC-to-Coin-Pile/README.md

-# NPC to Item Pile
+# NPC to Coin Pile

 A Macro to turn a NPC token into an Item Pile, add random coinage and add a special effect if desired.